-As a former professional dancer and teacher of the Cecchetti Method for more than twenty years, it is apparent to me that Enrico Cecchetti’s development as a teacher of “classical theatrical dancing” (as opposed to being a mere dispenser of ‘ballet technique’) was informed by an entire lifetime devoted to the stage, and during his engagement as dancer and teacher at the Maryinsky theatre from 1887 – 1903, to Marius Petipa’s own dancers.
+His development as a teacher of “classical theatrical dancing” was informed by an entire lifetime devoted to the stage, and during his engagement as dancer and teacher at the Imperial Theatre St. Petersburg from 1887 – 1903.

-Cecchetti was teaching precisely at the time Stepanov notation was being developed and his Method of teaching quickly found a following around the English – speaking world throughout the first half of the 20th century.
+Cecchetti was teaching precisely at the time Stepanov notation was being developed and after setting up a school in London in 1918, his Method quickly found a following around the English – speaking world throughout the first half of the 20th century.